owncloud/docs/docs/build-the-docs.md

 Follow this procedure to show and use search and populate an index:

 1. Create an `es-docker-compose.yml` file with the following content.
-Note that no security or passwords is needed to be setup as it is only used locally:
+Note that no security or passwords is needed to be set up as it is only used locally:

     ```
     version: '3'